Efficient and Fast ESL Integration with DocuMatrix

 The label data is independent of the output medium.
 This means that varying formats can be created and adapted at the push of a button.
 However, it is the SINGLE push of the button that is decisive in this because it saves a considerable amount of time in the company as a whole.
 This revolutionary system not only provides a workload relief for the staff who are responsible for graphically modifying the labels, but also for the staff who are kept from performing their actual sales function for hours every day by the manual placement and checking of the price labels on the shelves.
 The greatest advantage, though, is the speed at which it is possible to react to market events.
 Thanks to this single push of a button, system-wide and absolutely flexible pricing is possible in just a matter of minutes.
 For example, the price on the shelf then immediately matches the price at the checkout, special offers and promotions can be set flexibly and can even extend over an entire region.
 After all, putting parasols on sale is of no use to anyone, if it looks like rain!

-The innovative ESL proof of concept with Migros and DocuMatrix
+The innovative ESL proof of concept from Migros and DocuMatrix

 Complete changeover is planned for the near future and Migros will then become one of the first companies in the industry to further digitize and optimize its work processes.
 So, in its capacity as an innovative pioneer, it is building on a promising system that will be of increasing importance in the future.
 We are convinced that many retail companies will follow its example in the next few years.